ericmedvet/slides/advanced-programming-2020/11-interface.md

 Key differences:
 - (conceptual) define just what, not how!
+  - what if not `void` return? how to set it in empty behavior?
 - (conceptual & practical) there is no empty/default implementation of operations!
   - you cannot do `new` with interfaces
 - (practical) suppose to have class `A` doing operations of $A$ and class `B` doing operations of $B$, how should one define $C$ doing operations of both $A$ and $B$?